Learn how people think, interact, develop. Know how to help, manage and teach people.

 - Small group seminars with approved trainer.

 Whilst the school strongly advocates attendance at workshops to fulfill the supervised training aspect of the course, this may not always be possible.
 In that case, it may acceptable to complete the practical component by undergoing supervised training with an established counselling organisation.

 - ACS Distance Education is registered in this area of training with the Complementary Medicine Association in the UK.

 - ACS is also an approved member of the Association of Coaching; the Gold Coast Education Network and the British Association of Learning & Development, among other organisations.

-- This course already articulates with Advanced Diplomas and Diplomas conducted by this school, and with degrees offered by Warnborough University in the U.K.
+- This course articulates with Proficiency Awards 3 & 4 conducted by this school, and with degrees offered by Warnborough University in the U.K.

-Note that each module in the Diploma In Counselling & Psychology is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 2 in Counselling & Psychology is a short course in its own right, and may be studied separately.